ProviderProtocol/docs/UPP-1.1.spec.md

 #### 5.9.5 Structured Output Handling

+If `structure` is provided:

+1. `llm()` core checks `capabilities.structuredOutput`
+2. If `false`, throws `UPPError` with code `INVALID_REQUEST`
-If `structure` is provided, the provider MUST:
+3. If `true`, the provider MUST:

-1. Transform the JSON Schema to vendor-specific format (if different)
+   - Transform the JSON Schema to vendor-specific format (if different)
-2. Enable structured output mode on the API request
+   - Enable structured output mode on the API request
-3. If the vendor doesn't support native structured outputs, the provider is responsible for parsing and validating the response against the schema
+   - Parse the response as JSON and return the parsed object

+UPP does NOT validate the response against the schema.
+Modern LLMs with structured output support reliably produce conformant output.
+If validation is required, it is the application's responsibility.
+UPP does NOT automatically retry on schema mismatch.

+Similarly, `llm()` core checks capabilities before using other features:
+- `tools` provided but `capabilities.tools` is `false` → throws `INVALID_REQUEST`
+- Image content provided but `capabilities.imageInput` is `false` → throws `INVALID_REQUEST`
+- `stream()` called but `capabilities.streaming` is `false` → throws `INVALID_REQUEST`

 #### 5.9.6 Error Handling